AugustinWinther/PHYS261/exercise_2/README.md

 1 = \int_0^\infty R^* R \, r^2  dr  \int_0^\pi \int_0^{2\pi} Y^*Y  \sin(\theta) d\phi d\theta
 ```

-and since we already know that he integral of $Y^*Y$ on its domain is equal to $1$, and that $R$ is a purely real function, we end up with
+and since we already know that the integral of $Y^*Y$ on its domain is equal to $1$, and that $R$ is a purely real function, we end up with

 ```math
 \begin{align*}